AlextheEngineer/Ego3DHands/README.md

 <img src="image_sample2.png" width="320">    <img src="image_sample2_seg.png" width="320">

 Ego3DHands is a large-scale synthetic dataset for the task of two-hand 3D global pose estimation.
 It provides images and corresponding labels with the presence of two hands in egocentric view generated using Blender.
-This dataset can also be used for the task of hand segmentation, 2D, 3D canonical and 3D global hand pose estimation.
+This dataset can also be used for the task of hand segmentation, 2D, 3D canonical hand pose estimation.
 For hand tracking in dynamic sequences, we provide a dynamic version of Ego3DHands.
 This dataset is introduced by our paper [Two-hand Global 3D Pose Estimation Using Monocular RGB](https://arxiv.org/abs/2006.01320).

 Each instance provides the following data for both hands:
   * Hand image with transparent background